kaorusha/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![flip][image7]

 After the collection process, there are 10940 x 3 x 2 images in the second training and validation samples.
 I then preprocessed this data by setting up lambda layer to normalized and mean_centered the input pixels (code line 65).
 The image has been linear mapping from [0,255] to [-0.5,0.5] without changing its contrast but it is crucial for model training.
 Other types of normalization is not used in training but would be helpful if our sample includes varying lighting condition.
 Using [cv::normalize()](https://docs.opencv.org/master/d2/de8/group__core__array.html#ga87eef7ee3970f86906d69a92cbf064bd), normalize the min and max value to range [0,255] will enhance the contrast, normalize to the max element do similar, and normalize to unit vector.
 The normalized results were processed in order to show as image.

 ![alt text][image6]
 ![alt text][image8]
 ![alt text][image9]

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 The image samples were than cropped to better focus on the road feature.

 ![alt text][image10]

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by experiment that shows the validation loss decreased vary slow after 5 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 After the first (trained by `data` of workspace) and second (trained by my records) of training, the model runs well except at the bridge.
 So the new records of passing bridge was taken to fine-tune the model.
+The record was taken by center lane driving through the bridge slowly 2 times with reverse directions.
+There are 2055 x 3 x 2 images in the third training and validation samples.

 ![alt text][image12]
 ![alt text][image11]
 ![alt text][image13]